ntrocado/cl-collider-examples/README.md

 Example code in [SuperCollider tutorial](https://composerprogrammer.com/teaching/supercollider/sctutorial/tutorial.html).

 Many examples involve setting up a graphical user interface.
 This is accomplished in Common Lisp through CommonQt/Qtools.
 I use some personalized components, compiled in [this library](https://github.com/ntrocado/qtools-elements).
 Clone it and, if needed, load with `(ql:quickload :qtools-elements)`.
 See the sources for more instructions.

+## Eli Fieldsteel's tutorials on Youtube

+Just a few examples from the more advanced tutorials.